sithart/short_notes_on_machine_learning/content/docker/dockerfiles/add_files_and_folders_to_images.md

 # Build from base image
 FROM ubuntu:latest

-# Add Files And Folders To Image
+# Add files and folders to image
 COPY ["projects", "config.txt", "./special-projects/"]
 {{< /highlight >}}